Donald Trump stated that Muslims should be made to wear identifying badges.

 Trump goes Full Adolf: Muslims should be forced to carry special IDs: https://t.co/aKW95ADQb9

 — G. Willow Wilson (@GWillowWilson) November 19, 2015

 — JS2 (@___JS2) November 19, 2015

-In the context of that interview, it’s important to note that Trump’s responses were non-committal.
-Furthermore, they were clearly in response to leading questions for which the actual phrasing wasn’t even provided:
+In the context of that interview, Trump’s responses were non-committal.
+Furthermore, they were clearly in response to leading questions, the actual phrasing of which wasn’t provided to readers:

 But Trump … has concerns about the larger Muslim community here in the U.S., he said.

 Yahoo News asked Trump whether his push for increased surveillance of American Muslims could include warrantless searches.
 He suggested he would consider a series of drastic measures.